Chelsea to face holders Lyon in Champions League

 Roma v Barcelona

-PSG v Wolfsburg
+Paris St-Germain v Wolfsburg

 Semi-final draw